patrickHany55/NanoTelemetry-Protocol/README.md

-NanoTelemetry Protocol v1.0 — Phase 2
+NanoTelemetry Protocol v1.0 — Phase 2 and 3
 UDP Telemetry System with Batching, Reordering, Loss & Delay Testing

-This repository implements Phase 2 of the NanoTelemetry Protocol (NTP-v1), a lightweight UDP-based telemetry system designed for embedded devices.
+This repository implements Phase 2 and 3 of the NanoTelemetry Protocol (NTP-v1), a lightweight UDP-based telemetry system designed for embedded devices.
 Phase 2 introduces:

 Batching (up to 49 readings per packet under 200 bytes)